A topic from the subject of Organic Chemistry in Chemistry.

 Significance:

-This experiment demonstrates the synthesis of a polymer, which is a type of macromolecule with a high molecular weight and unique properties.
-Polymers are used in a wide range of applications, including plastics, fibers, and coatings.
+This experiment demonstrates the synthesis of a polymer, poly(methyl methacrylate) (PMMA), a type of macromolecule with a high molecular weight and unique properties.
+PMMA, also known as acrylic glass or plexiglass, is a transparent thermoplastic used in a wide range of applications, including plastics, fibers, and coatings.
 The experiment provides hands-on experience in polymer synthesis and highlights the fundamental principles of free radical polymerization.

 Share on: